 To fully explore the beauty of the Kimberley region, you'll need 10-21 days.
 This gives you enough time to fully immerse yourself in the stunning natural landscapes and cultural richness of the region.
 There's a lot to see, so rather than risk missing something amazing by planning it yourself, take advantage of AAT Kings guided tours of the Kimberley.
 Our expertly curated itineraries ensure that you get the most out of your journey, whether you're interested in experiencing the iconic landmarks, ancient rock formations, or vibrant communities.
 Our knowledgeable guides and comfortable accommodations will make your trip unforgettable and leave you with memories to cherish for a lifetime.

 The Kimberley Region

-Experience the Ancient Majesty of the Kimberley Region
+Experience the Ancient Majesty of Western Australia with Kimberley Tours

 The Kimberley is a stunning region in the north-west corner of Australia.
 Often called the Kimberley's, this ancient part of Western Australia is bordered by the Indian Ocean, the Timor Sea, the Pilbara, and the Northern Territory.
 The Kimberley provides some of Australia's most unique wilderness experiences and intimate access to some of the oldest living cultures on earth.
 The original inhabitants of the Kimberley have been living there continuously for at least 40,000 years.
 Today, the population density is very low, with just over 50,000 people in an area of 423,517 square kilometres.
 While it takes time and effort to tour this distant part of Australia, most visitors are struck by the beautiful scenery and amazing sense of history and space that pervade this iconic land.
 From spectacular gorges to endless beaches, from complex aboriginal artworks to rugged outback towns, let's take a look at some of the unique places you can visit with AAT Kings.